leedongjin001224/leedongjin001224.github.io/_pages/about.md

 #Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons] and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
 ---
-Undergraduate student interested in math, physics, and computer science.
+Undergraduate student interested in maths, physics, and computer sciences.